opendatacube/datacube-ows/docs/cfg_wms.rst

 S3 Data URL Elements
 ====================

-These entries are used for constructing S3 data urls for use in GetFeatureInfo responses.
+These entries are used for constructing S3 data URLs for use in GetFeatureInfo responses.
 This feature is restricted to data stored in AWS S3 and is fairly specialised to DEA requirements and may not be suitable for other use cases.
 All these entries are optional.

 s3_url
-   The base url exposing the public S3 bucket containing the data.
+   The base URL exposing the public S3 bucket containing the data.

 s3_bucket
    The name of the S3 bucket.